Maddison Inglis

+Personal life

+Inglis was born and raised in Perth, Western Australia where she attended Sacred Heart College in Thornlie during her childhood.

+Her parents first met on a tennis court in country Victoria before deciding to move to Western Australia to start a family.
+Inglis began playing tennis at the age of four at the Kalamunda Tennis Club in the Perth Hills.

+In January 2019, at 20 years of age, she relocated to Queensland to work with coach Chris Mahony and train with higher level professionals such as Kim Birrell, Priscilla Hon and Lizette Cabrera at the Tennis Australia's National Academy (Brisbane).

+Inglis is engaged to fellow professional tennis player Jason Kubler and the couple live together on the Gold Coast.
+The pair got engaged on Rottnest Island in December 2025.

 Career

-2015-2016: Major debut
+2015–2016: Major debut

 Inglis made her major main-draw debut at the 2015 Australian Open in the doubles event, partnering Alexandra Nancarrow.

-She was awarded a main-draw wildcard into the 2016 Australian Open, after having won the Wildcard Playoff defeating Arina Rodionova in the final, in straight sets.
+She was awarded a wildcard into the 2016 Australian Open, after having won the Wildcard Playoff defeating Arina Rodionova in the final, in straight sets.

 However, she lost in round one to 21st-seeded Ekaterina Makarova.

-2020-2022: Australian Open third round
+2020–2022: Australian Open third round

-Inglis won the 2020 Burnie International, increasing her ranking to a career-high of No. 116.
+Inglis won the 2020 Burnie International, increasing her ranking to a career-high of world No. 116.

 As a qualifier, she made her first major third round at the 2022 Australian Open, defeating 23rd seed Leylah Fernandez and Hailey Baptiste, before losing to Kaia Kanepi.

-Inglis qualified into the main-draw at the 2022 Wimbledon Championships making her debut at this Grand Slam.
+Inglis qualified into the main-draw at the 2022 Wimbledon Championships making her debut at this major.
 She fell in the first round to Dalma Gálfi, in three sets.

-2023-2024: Loss of form
+2023–2024: United Cup debut, loss of form

+Inglis was selected as a member of the inaugural 2023 United Cup team representing Australia, and was a late substitution for the ailing Australian number one, Ajla Tomljanovic, but lost to Harriet Dart and Nuria Párrizas Díaz.

 Inglis fell in the first round of qualifying at the 2023 Australian Open to Kristina Mladenovic.

 She reached the third round of qualifying at the 2024 Australian Open, before losing to Daria Snigur.
-At the same tournament she reached the second round in doubles with Destanee Aiava.
+At the same tournament, she reached the second round in doubles with Destanee Aiava.

-Inglis also reached the third round of qualifying at the 2024 Wimbledon Championships but failed at the first qualifying hurdle at the US Open to Alexandra Eala.
+Inglis also reached the third round of qualifying at Wimbledon but failed at the first qualifying hurdle at the US Open to Alexandra Eala.